 Patricia Flood is a Vice President of Water Rights and a Certified General Appraiser in Colorado.
 In addition to water resource valuation work, her focuses have been water rights, water supply feasibility studies, drainage design and the design and construction administration of water facilities.
 She is a Leadership in Energy and Environmental Design (LEED) Accredited Professional.
 In 2006, Patricia was named an Outstanding Woman Engineer by the American Council of Engineering Companies of Colorado.

 With a Ph.D. in civil engineering, Andrew Earles is WWE’s Vice President of Water Resources.
 Andrew is a Diplomate with the American Academy of Water Resources Engineers and a Certified Professional in Erosion and Sediment Control.
 He manages projects emphasizing hydrology, hydraulics, best management practices, water quality, dewatering and stormwater management.
+Andrew also has expertise in post-wildfire hydrology and debris flows.
+Andrew has conducted engineering work to aid in the preservation of historic sites in Peru, Cambodia, Thailand, Myanmar, China and Iraq.

 Gary Witt is a hydrogeologist and WWE Vice President of Staff Management.
 He has been with WWE since 1990, specializing in groundwater investigations, groundwater and surface water rights, geologic hazard evaluation, well design and construction and water supply planning.
 Gary has been a registered Professional Geologist in Wyoming since 1992.